Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Sussex Spaniel, you would need to register your interest with breeders and be put on a waiting list because very few pedigree puppies are bred and registered with The Kennel Club every year.
 You would also need to pay anything from £500 to over £600 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Sussex Spaniel in northern England would be £21.59 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Sussex Spaniel in northern England would be £24.19 a month for basic cover but for a lifetime policy, this would set you back £45.42 a month (quote as of October 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £30 - £40 a month.
 On top of all of this, you need to factor in veterinary costs if you want to share your home with a Sussex Spaniel and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £1000 a year.

-As a rough guide, the average cost to keep and care for a Sussex Spaniel would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Sussex Spaniel would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Sussex Spaniel puppy.

 Click 'Like' if you love Sussex Spaniels.